Effectiveness: Usage

+Science and technology

+Mathematics and logic

 In mathematics and logic, effective is used to describe metalogical methods that fit the criteria of an effective procedure.

 In group theory, a group element acts effectively (or faithfully) on a point, if that point is not fixed by the action.

+Physics

 In physics, an effective theory is, similar to a phenomenological theory, a framework intended to explain certain (observed) effects without the claim that the theory correctly models the underlying (unobserved) processes.

 In heat transfer, effectiveness is a measure of the performance of a heat exchanger when using the NTU method.

+Medicine

 In medicine, effectiveness relates to how well a treatment works in practice, especially as shown in pragmatic clinical trials, as opposed to efficacy, which measures how well it works in explanatory clinical trials or research laboratory studies.

-In management, effectiveness relates to getting the right things done.
-Peter Drucker reminds us that "effectiveness can and must be learned".